 WALKS, WHISKY & WILDLIFE......

-Walking, mountain biking, horse riding, fishing, birdwatching, skiing - whatever the season, all the family will find something to do in Glenlivet.
+Walking, mountain biking, fishing, birdwatching, skiing - whatever the season, all the family will find something to do in Glenlivet.
 A wealth of fascinating historic sites bear witness to past events that have shaped the landscape and the community that live here, while the mixed countryside supports a wide variety of upland birds and animals.

 Encompassing over 90 square miles, Glenlivet's landscape of rolling hills provides excellant opportunities for a variety of outdoor pursuits.
 An extensive network of over 100 miles of waymarked path and cycle trails, local walks and long distance hill tracks, allow access to many remote and secluded parts of this varied countryside.
 Follow the ancient 'whisky roads' used by smugglers.
 Visit the famous 'hidden' Catholic Seminary at Scalan or quietly amble through farms, forests and open moorlands, amongst outstanding scenery.
 More ambitious walkers can explore the neighbouring Cairngorm Mountains or enjoy the Speyside Way Long Distance Path, which has a terminus at Tomintoul.